docs

 • Use --update-telegram-config to re-enter it

-"No notifications received" from Telegram
+"No notifications received"

 • Check that your bot is active